Class: Aws::AutoScaling::Client

 #cancel_instance_refresh(params = {}) ⇒ Types::CancelInstanceRefreshAnswer

-Cancels an instance refresh operation in progress.
+Cancels an instance refresh or rollback that is in progress.

 -